How to Shutter Drag

 Aperture (F-stop): This is the key here!
 To get super crisp light trails you need a super high aperture, I usually start at f16 and open up to f14/f12 if I'm not getting the brightness in the trails I want.

-So now you are at F16, that’s nuts, how will you capture anything there won’t be any light!
+So now you are at F16, that's nuts, how will you capture anything when there won't be any light?
 This is when we add in our trusty speedlite!

 Main Settings: You can set your speedlite to manual or TTL, whatever you are more comfortable with.
 I find TTL to be just fine for this but will switch to manual if I need more control.